Feasibility of one loop inflation in the light of CMB: Yukawa coupling from CMB

-We study the feasibility of CSYC with the scalar spectral index and tensor to scalar ratio obtained from the joint Planck TT,TE,EE+lowE+lensing \cite{planck} and BK18+BAO \cite{updates,par} with the marginalized 95$\%$ and 68$\%$ CL (see figure \ref{rvsns2}).
+There is a necessity to investigate the values of Yukawa coupling beyond SM particle physics interactions, particularly suitable for the string motivated inflationary model.
+For this, the Yukawa interaction strength in the string driven cosmology need to be derived.
+Hence, using Eq.(\ref{cr1}) and Eq.(\ref{cr2}) we estimate values of the Yukawa coupling constant for the one loop inflationary model from Planck2018 and BK18.
+The newly derived results are presented in Table \ref{loop2}.
+Since these values are estimated based on CMB that comes from the cosmological observations, we call them the cosmological sector Yukawa coupling (CSYC).
+We study the feasibility of CSYC with the scalar spectral index and tensor to scalar ratio obtained from the joint Planck TT,TE,EE+lowE+lensing \cite{planck} and BK18+BAO \cite{par,updates} with the marginalized 95$\%$ and 68$\%$ CL (see Fig.\ref{rvsns2}).
 The analysis shows that $\lambda = 9.25$ falls within the 68$\%$ CL of Planck2018 and 95$\%$ of BK18.
 But, all $\lambda < 9.25$ fall within the 95$\%$ CL of Planck2018, however, they are outside the 95$\%$ and 68$\%$ CL of BK18 bounds and 68$\%$ CL of Planck2018.
 Similarly, all the values of $\lambda>13.3 $ fall outside the 95$\%$ CL of both BK18 and Planck2018 hence are not feasible CSYC for the one loop inflation.
 Therefore, to account for the current and future estimated tensor to scalar ratio, the situation enforces us to adopt a new range of the Yukawa coupling for the one loop inflation.
 This suggests a new bound on the Yukawa coupling applicable in the cosmological sector from CMB which is $9.92<\lambda<13.4$. \\